iTwin/itwinjs-core/CONTRIBUTING.md

 3. Build source: `rush build`
 4. Run tests: `rush cover`

-The `-v` option for `rush` is short for `--verbose` which results in a more verbose command.

 The above commands iterate and perform their action against each package in the monorepo.

 ## Source Code Edit Workflow
 Once you've set up the repo, you can move on to making changes to the source code by following the steps below:
-1. At the root of the repo, run `git checkout -b "<your-branch-name>"`
+1. At the root of the repo, run `git checkout -b "<your-branch-name>"`.
-2. Make source code changes
+2. Make source code changes.
-3. Rebuild the repo by running `rush build`
+3. Rebuild the repo by running `rush build`.
-4. Ensure unit tests pass when run locally: `rush cover`
+4. Ensure unit tests pass when run locally: `rush cover`.
-5. Ensure linting passes when run locally: `rush lint`
+5. Ensure linting passes when run locally: `rush lint`.
-6. Locally commit changes: `git commit` (or use the Visual Studio Code user interface)
+6. Locally commit changes: `git commit` (or use the Visual Studio Code user interface).
-7. Repeat steps 1-4 until ready to push changes
+7. Repeat steps 1-4 until ready to push changes.
 8. Check for API signature changes: `rush extract-api`.
 This will update the signature files, located in `common/api`. **Note:** before doing this, first do the following:
-    - Be sure that your branch is up to date with the target branch (i.e. `git merge origin/master`)
+    - Be sure that your branch is up to date with the target branch (i.e. `git merge origin/master`).
-    - Cleanup your build output: `rush clean`
+    - Clean up your build output: `rush clean`.
-    - Rebuild the project: `rush build`
+    - Rebuild the project: `rush build`.
 9. Review any diffs to the API signature files in the `common/api` directory to ensure they are compatible with the intended release of the package.
     - If any differences are in packages not modified on this branch, revert the changes before committing.
-10. Add changelog entry (which could potentially cover several commits): `rush change`
+10. Add changelog entry (which could potentially cover several commits): `rush change`.
 11. Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
 If multiple packages have changed, multiple sets of prompts will be presented.
 If the changes are only to non-published packages (like **display-test-app**), then `rush change` will indicate that a changelog entry is not needed.
 12. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
 13. Add and commit the changelog JSON files and any API signature updates.